-Research has shown that simple, low-cost interventions can have an outsized impact on critical student outcomes.
+Simple, low-cost interventions have an outsized impact on critical student outcomes.
 In recent studies, education researchers have targeted the effect of parent and student engagement on areas like attendance, academic performance, and college matriculation—and found that text messaging provides a channel for delivering timely, accessible information to key stakeholders.

 More information allows parents to induce more effort from their children, which translates into significant gains in achievement.
 (Bergman 2015)